lindsayphan/MomotaroGame/README.md

     - _GitHub_ to store everyone’s work/contribution in one place
     - _[creately.com](creately.com)_ to create the user navigation diagram
     - _[diagrams.net](diagrams.net)_ to create the class diagram
+    - _Google Test (gtest)_ to write unit tests for eligible functions
+    - _Valgrind_ to check for memory leaks

 What will be the input/output of your project?
 * The project will ask the user/player to choose between options concerning the action they want.
-For example, the options might include — but are not limited to: Which companion would you like to have?
-How do you want to attack?
+For example, the options might include — but are not limited to: Which companion would you like to battle alongside?
+What would you like to do?
 What items would you like to use?
 Depending on the choice made by the user, the corresponding action will be taken and displayed — as well as the consequences that follow the chosen option.
-Additionally, the player prompts (mentioned above) will be displayed on the screen for the user to read.
+Additionally, the player prompts (mentioned above, although more succinctly put) will be displayed on the screen for the user to read.

 What are the features that the project provides?

-* The game has features such as three (3) different character types to choose from, multiple inventory items and attack abilities whose selection depends on the selected character, two (2) difficulty levels — normal and hard, access to character health and inventory items at user’s convenience, enemies to battle along the way, a boss to defeat to finish the game, and an option to restart the game once the player reaches the end (may that be through winning or losing).
+* The game has features such as three (3) different character types to choose from, multiple inventory items, two (2) difficulty levels — normal and hard, access to character health and inventory items at user’s convenience, enemies to battle along the way, a boss to defeat to finish the game, and an option to restart the game once the player reaches the end (may that be through winning or losing).

 ## User Interface Specification
 ### Navigation Diagram